dpedu/hcsmp-hardcore/README.txt

 3) Setup eclipse workspace and project
    a) mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:add-maven-repo
    b) mvn eclipse:eclipse
-   c) Copy test.properties.tmpl to test.properties and update for your test database
+   c) Copy test.properties.tmpl to test.properties and update for your test database.
+      NOTE: tables are dropped in the test databases as part of the tests!
 4) mvn package (should build correctly)

 ... rejoice -cbarber